baukeposthuma/snake-game/README.md

 **Total time spent:** 3 hours

-> Pro tip: The code of this game is dirty.
-I wouldn't recommend using or copying any code (but you are free to do so if you want to).
+> **Pro tip:** The code of this game is very dirty.
+I wouldn't recommend using or copying any code (but you are free to do so if you really want to).

 ### How to use
 1. Download repository